rednblkx/HomeKey-ESP32/docs/content/configuration.md

 #### 3.2.2.
 Custom

 These settings allow for more advanced customization of MQTT topics and states.
+The custom state fields are grouped by function for clarity.

 *   **Status (for Custom States):** Toggle to enable or disable the use of custom lock states via MQTT.
-*   **Custom State Topic:** The MQTT topic where the device will publish its custom lock state.
+*   **Payload Topic (Pub):** The MQTT topic where the device will publish its custom lock state.
-*   **Custom State Cmd Topic:** The MQTT topic where you can send commands to change the device's custom lock state.
+    *   **Custom Lock Actions:** Define custom MQTT action values (numbers) for "Unlock" and "Lock" commands that will be published by HomeKey-ESP32 on the Payload Topic.
-*   **Custom Lock Actions:** Define custom MQTT actions for "Unlock" and "Lock" commands published by HomeKey-ESP32 on the Custom State Topic.
+*   **Command Topic (Sub):** The MQTT topic where you can send commands to change the device's custom lock state.
-*   **Custom Lock States:** Define custom MQTT states for various lock conditions (e.g., "Unlocking", "Locking", "Unlocked", "Locked", "Jammed", "Unknown") received on the Custom State Command topic.
+    *   **Custom Lock States:** Define custom MQTT state values (numbers) for various lock conditions (e.g., "Unlocking", "Locking", "Unlocked", "Locked", "Jammed", "Unknown") that will be received on the Command Topic.

 ---